How to shift the narrative of mental wellbeing in the workplace

 Be open to feedback about anything.
 Employees knowing that they can go to their employers and trust that they will keep this information to themselves instead of sharing it with others, will be a factor for understanding how to connect to your employees on a deeper level.

-5. Genuinely Care
+5. Genuinely care

 Don’t settle for an “I’m Good” or “Everything’s ok” tick of the box as an answer when talking to employees and staff mates!
 If you are feeling that there is something a little more going on, dive deeper and ask: